Tamer-Saleh/SAFENet/README.md

   doi = {},
   }
 ```

+## 📮 Contact

+If you are confused about the content of our paper or look forward to further academic exchanges and cooperation, please do not hesitate to contact us.
+The e-mail address is tamersaleh@whu.edu.cn.
+We look forward to hearing from you!

 ## License
 licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use), and models trained using the dataset should not be used outside of research purposes.